MediLedger/saleable-returns/README.md

 ### Open source protocol for decentralized SGTIN verification and GTIN ownership transfer

 A blockchain-enabled low latency solution for the pharmaceutical industry to make saleable returns compliant with the DSCSA regulations.
+Designed in accordance with HDA guidelines, MediLedger enables interoperability with other VRSs.

 ## Documentation
 * [Overview](overview/README.md)